braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/initial_sdk_setup/installation_methods/swift_package_manager.md

 ![Swift Package Manager: Menu 4][apple_initial_setup_5]

-## Step 2: Configuring your project
+## Step 2: configuring your project

 Next, navigate to your project build settings and add the `-ObjC` flag to the _Other Linker Flags_ setting.
 Please note that this flag __must be added and [errors](https://developer.apple.com/library/archive/qa/qa1490/_index.html) resolved__ in order to further integrate the SDK.

 ![Swift Package Manager: Menu 5][apple_initial_setup_6]

-## Step 3: Editing the target's scheme
+## Step 3: editing the target's scheme

 If you are using Xcode 12.4 or earlier, edit the scheme of the target including the Appboy package (_Product > Scheme > Edit Scheme_ menu item):
 - Click the expand ▶︎ next to _Build_ and select _Post-actions_.
 Press _+_ and select _New Run Script Action_.